 - Clients who choose to appeal an evaluator’s decision may request a review of their case.
 As before, the question(s) should be submitted to FCSA in writing, along with any further information that the client feels may support his or her case.
 Cases under appeal are brought before the FCSA review committee, and all decisions of this committee are regarded as final.
 As before, if sufficient cause is found to justify making changes to the existing evaluation, FCSA will provide updated official copies to the client at no additional cost.
 In cases when the committee agrees with the results of the report, the client will be informed of this decision and will receive a full written explanation.
 Again, decisions of the FCSA review committee are regarded as final.

-Evaluations are performed based upon the documentary evidence presented to FCSA along with the application and fee (or received prior to the completion of the evaluation process).
+Evaluations are performed based upon the documentary evidence presented to FCSA along with the application and fee.
 While FCSA makes a good faith effort to notify clients when further documentation is needed, it should be emphasized that this is a step we take out of professional courtesy.
 It is in fact the responsibility of each client to ensure that his or her submission is supported by as complete a set of documentary evidence as possible.
-Academic credentials provided to FCSA only after the completion of an evaluation may not be used to support correction requests.
-In order for such materials to be included as part of an evaluation, the client must apply for a revision.
+Academic credentials provided to FCSA after the evaluation has already been completed may not be used to support correction requests.
+In order for such materials to be included as part of the evaluation, the client must apply for a revision.

 As a general rule, FCSA will refund client fees only under the following circumstances.

-- The client requests that his or her evaluation be cancelled and that this request be received by FCSA prior to the completion and mailing of the official printed copies.
+- The client requests by email that his or her evaluation be cancelled prior to the completion of the evaluation.
 In such cases, FCSA will refund the client’s full fee, minus the $25 processing charge explicitly mentioned on the application form.
-Individual optional services may be cancelled as well (so long as the same timeframe requirements are met), and the respective amounts paid fully refunded.
+Individual optional services may be cancelled as well, and the respective amounts would be fully refunded.

-- FCSA guarantees the prompt completion and dispatch of evaluations whose clients have paid for accelerated service.
+- FCSA guarantees the prompt completion and dispatch of evaluations whose clients have paid for a rush service.
 In cases when, for any reason, FCSA is unable to meet the promised deadline, the client’s rush fee will be refunded in its entirety.

 - Disagreement between the client and FCSA regarding the results of an evaluation.